 What Is Amaretto Liquor?

 Amaretto liquor is made from almonds and apricot kernels.
 The flavor is light and sweet, with hints of vanilla and hazelnut.
 It can be used in cocktails or enjoyed on its own.
-Amaretto is a popular after-dinner drink, but it’s also great for mixing into desserts or cocktails.
+Amaretto is a popular after-dinner drink but also great for mixing into desserts or cocktails.
 Here are some recipes to get you started!

 How To Store: